Bukovinian State Medical University

-Kyiv period of the institution's activity (1931-1944)
+The Bukovinian State Medical University (Буковинський державний медичний університет) is a public medical university of IV level of accreditation in Chernivtsi, Ukraine.
+It offers over 90 degree programs and has 49 departments in 6 undergraduate, graduate, and postgraduate faculties.
+BSMU is a member of the European University Association and is a signatory of the Magna Charta Universitatum.

+The university was established in 1944, on the basis of Kyiv State Medical Institute, as Chernivtsi State Medical Institute.
+It was reorganized into its current form in 2005.
+In addition to the main campus in Chernivtsi, the university operates three preparatory departments in Chernivtsi, Novoselytsia and Vashkivtsi and a recreational complex in Repuzhyntsi.

+History

-In October 1944 the Second Kyiv State Medical Institute was transferred for further work to the city of Chernovtsy.
+In October 1944 the Second Kyiv State Medical Institute was transferred for further work to the city of Chernivtsi.
 Without receiving a new name, the capital institute relocated to Chernivtsi continued to operate for a month and a half as the 2nd Kyiv State Medical Institute in Chernivtsi.
-Only at the end of November 1944 the 2nd Kyiv State Medical Institute was given the name "Chernivtsi State Medical Institute" and a new seal was given to certify the official documents of its activity.
-Thus, the Kyiv period ended and the Bukovinian period of the institution's activity began.
+Only at the end of November 1944 the 2nd Kyiv State Medical Institute was given the name "Chernivtsi State Medical Institute".

-Change of name

 Bukovinian State Medical University (BGMU) was created by reorganization of the Bukovinian State Medical Academy on the basis of the Order of Cabinet of Ministers of Ukraine from 02.03.2005 46-p and Order of the Ministry of Health of Ukraine from 15.03.2005 110 "About reorganization of the Bukovinian State Medical Academy.

-Academy (BGMA) was created according to the Decree of KMU from 04.04.1997 312 on the base of Chernivtsy State Medical Institute (CMI) which was founded in 1944 and functioned till April 1997.
-Chernivtsy State Medical Institute was founded on 20 October 1944 based on 2nd Kyiv Medical Institute after its redeployment to Chernivtsy city.
+Academy (BGMA) was created according to the Decree of KMU from 04.04.1997 312 on the base of Chernivtsi State Medical Institute (CMI) which was founded in 1944 and functioned till April 1997.
+Chernivtsi State Medical Institute was founded on 20 October 1944 based on 2nd Kyiv Medical Institute after its redeployment to Chernivtsi city.

+In 2014 the Bukovinian State Medical University celebrated its 70th anniversary, and in 2011 the university celebrated its 80th anniversary as a higher educational institution.